vanjac/tapedeck/README.md

 virtual tape at a time.
 A tape has boundaries which can expand, an In point, and an Out point.
-The controls for each tape mirror each other on the left and right sides of the DJ board.
+The controls for each tape mirror each other on the left and right sides of the console.

 ### Mixer

+The controls for the mixer are in the center section of the console.

 The mixer has 3 inputs: both tape decks and the external audio input.
 Each has a volume control, and their signals are summed together.

-The mixer has two outputs: Monitor and Loopback.
-The Monitor output includes all inputs and is sent to the speakers.
-The Loopback output is sent to any tapes with recording enabled.
-Tapes are only included in the Loopback output if their Loopback switch is on.
+All mixer inputs are sent to any tape deck with recording enabled.

+The mixer has two outputs: Monitor and Aux-Send.
+External input is sent to monitor.
+Tape output can be toggled between monitor and aux-send output (see below).

+It is often useful to connect a loopback cable from the aux-send to input.
+This can be used to copy/mix data between tapes.

 ## DJ Board Controls